Saturday, December 6, 2025

 10 sustainable hiking essentials

 A word about sustainability: the most sustainable option is the one you already have.
 So even if your backpack or hiking shoes aren’t made from eco-friendly materials, if they are in good working condition, there’s no need to upgrade.
-But if you are in need of replacements, opting for sustainable, low-impact replacements is a great option.
+But if you are in need of replacements, opting for low-impact replacements made from sustainable materials is a great option.

 1. Backpack, fanny pack, or crossbody bag